sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 + end
 ```

-With these modifications, we were able to reduce GC occurrences to 2.71%.
+With these modifications, GC occurrences were reduced to 2.71%.

 ### Optimization Part 2
 #### Reducing Integer#<=>